Snakes on a Train: Reception

 The film has received mostly negative reviews.
 When reviewed by Variety magazine, it was described "neither undiscriminating action fans nor connoisseurs of high camp will find much bite in this latest direct-to-video product from The Asylum."
 Scott Foy, reviewing the film for Dread Central, asked "how the hell do you produce a rip-off this dispirited?"

-Spin-off
+Crossover

 Snakes on a Train is prominently featured in the 2022 film 2025 Armageddon.
 In the film's prologue, the two main characters become fans of The Asylum as children when their grandmother purchases Snakes on a Train for them, having mistaken it for Snakes on a Plane.
 Later, in the present, a giant snake attacks a subway train in Tokyo in the same fashion as in the ending of Snakes on a Train; this similarity helps the sisters realize the aliens attacking Earth with the creatures are mimicking The Asylum's films.